Need help finding resources in the guidebook?

 Communicating inclusively is to share information in ways accessible and comprehensible by all.
 Such practices should be implemented across all modes of communication: written, digital, over the phone, and in-person.
 Inclusive communication better positions us to achieve successful outcomes for units, programs, projects, individuals, and the wider community.
 It is important to focus on improving listening, speaking, and facilitation skills.
 By understanding cultural biases and choosing language intentionally, we can better understand and communicate across different backgrounds.
 Inclusive communication helps to build an empathetic understanding of diverse identities.

-Here are some tips for navigating this page:
+Some tips for navigating this page:

 The ways we intentionally shape space can transform experiences and relationships cultivated in that space.
 In this area of the guidebook, you will find resources on shaping spaces both physically and relationally.